Maratatasan/calendar-component-react/README.md

 ## useCalendar

-use Calendar takes and string of ISO date ie '2022-11-11'
+use Calendar takes a string of ISO date ie '2022-11-11'

 #### and returns several states